 This refers to whether the series is “going anywhere” over time.
 Stationary series have a constant value over time.

-Consider the case of a simple stationary series, like an moving average MA(1) process, shown below:
+Consider the case of a simple stationary series, like the process shown below:

 Next: ACF for Seasonality